edavis10/redmine_charts/README.markdown

 Redmine Charts
 ==============

-Add to Redmine several useful charts which show project statistics.
+Plugin for Redmine to show Your projects' charts.

 ## Instalation